micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Now Peter was sitting outside in the courtyard, and [^z]one maid came up to him and said, You were also with Jesus the Galilean!
+Now Peter was sitting outside in the courtyard, and one maid came up to him and said, You were also with Jesus the Galilean!